Joonpark13/serif.nu-old/README.md

 and represents an academic term, also known as a 'quarter'.
 The unique identifier of a term object is its `id`.

 ### Schools
-Each `schools.json` file contains an array of school objects.
+Each `schools.json` file contains an array of all school objects for the term under which this file is nested.
 Each school object is formatted as such:

 	{
 		"id": "MUSIC",
 		"name": "Bienen School of Music"
 	}

 and represents a school within the university.
 The unique identifier of a school object is its `id`.
 However, a school object is unique only within its corresponding term (Ex: both term 4650 and 4640 have a school object with the `id` of `WCAS`).

 ### Subjects
-Each `subjects.json` file contains an array of subject objects.
+Each `subjects.json` file contains an array of all subject objects for the term under which this file is nested.
 Each subject object is formatted as such:

 	{
 		"abbv": "HISTORY",
 		"school": "WCAS",
-		"name": "History",
+		"name": "History"
-		"path": "/class-descriptions/4650/WCAS/HISTORY"
 	}

 and represents a subject, also distinguished as separate departments.
 The unique identifier of a subject object is its `abbv`.
 A subject object is unique only within its corresponding school.

 ### Courses
-Each `courses.json` file contains an array of course objects.
+Each `courses.json` file contains an array of all course objects for the term under which this file is nested.
 Each course object is formatted as such:

 	{
 		"abbv": "200-0",
 		"school": "WCAS",
 		"subject": "HISTORY",
-		"name": "New Introductory Courses in History",
+		"name": "New Introductory Courses in History"
-		"path": "/class-descriptions/4650/WCAS/HISTORY/200-0"
 	}

 and represents a course.
 The unique identifier of a course is its `abbv`.
 A course object is unique only within its corresponding subject.

 ### Sections
-Each `sections.json` file contains an array of section objects.
+Each `sections.json` file contains an array of all section objects for the term under which this file is nested.
 Each section object is formatted as such:

 	{
 		"school": "WCAS",